Foxi352/homebridge-smarthomeng/README.md

 ```

 ### Temperature sensor
-This sensor show the actual temperature.
+This sensor shows the actual temperature.

 #### Characteristics in addition to [common characteristics](#common-accessories-characteristics)
 | Parameter          | Possible values | Mandatory | Description                          |